Seagate/halon/rfc/013-recovery-coordinator.md

 Firstly, in order to handle local state in an easy and maintainable way, we will need to introduce some form of local state machine abstraction.
-We must additionally support the means of persisting this state machine
+We must additionally support the means of persisting this state machine to cope with RC failure during state machine operation.

+State machines must support some concept of forking, since the same rule SM may be in a different state for particular resources or sets of resources.
+For example, we may be handling a node restart rule for multiple machines at once, each of which may be in a different phase of operation.

 In order to deal with the issue of multiple rules needing access to the same event, we must change the CEP design to ensure that the same event is delivered